onlykey/onlykey.github.io/README.md

 applies to a specific plaintext, not a spoofed message.
 For increased security future versions may permit a longer challenge code.

-While waiting for the challenge code to be entered a ping is used to check status.
-If no status is returned (TIMEOUT) the app polls for the response.

-Error/status codes:
-- Error 0 ping reply, ack
-- Error 1 incorrect challenge code entered
-- Error 2 key type not set as signature/decrypt
-- Error 3 no key set in this slot
-- Error 4 invalid key, key check failed
-- Error 5 invalid data, or data does not match key
-- Error 6 no data ready
-- Error code type 5 (TIMEOUT), ping failed, correct challenge code entered

-Once the challenge code is entered correctly, the decryption / signing is completed and the result is stored on the OnlyKey until polling occurs (After 5 seconds unretrieved messages are automatically wiped from OnlyKey).
+Once the challenge code is entered correctly, the decryption / signing is completed and the result is encrypted via AES-GCM and stored on the OnlyKey (After 25 seconds unretrieved messages are automatically wiped from OnlyKey).

-┌──────────────────┬─────────────────┬────────────────────────┐
+┌────────────────────────┐
-│   User Presence  │     Counter     │        Signature       │
+│        Signature       │
-│                  │                 │        *packet         │
+│        *packet         │
-│     (1 byte)     │    (4 bytes)    │     (Variable Size)    │
+│     (Variable Size)    │
-└──────────────────┴─────────────────┴────────────────────────┘
+└────────────────────────┘
 ◀───────────────────────────────────────────────────────────────────────────

 ```